Last Updated on

 The distance between the two places is approximately 7Km/4,5miles.
 All ATM´S on the island are in Vaitape.

-Public transportation on the island is extremely limited, with only one bus running once an hour.
+Public transportation on the island is minimal, with only one bus running once an hour.

 All hotels and resorts will borrow or rent your bicycle for a very low price.